 Tampa, FL 33606-1490

 Online payments through SpartanWeb are recommended as the most convenient way to may payment on a student's account.
 Online payments are available 24 hours a day, seven days a week.
 Simply login into SpartanWeb and select Review bill/Pay bill/1098T info to view your student account.
 Students can make payments using Visa, MasterCard, Discover and ACH payments.

 If you do not have access to SpartanWeb, payments can be made at Cashnet.
 From this site, you can login with the student ID number and last name of the student.

 University of Tampa offers an international payment portal for students wishing to pay tuition and fees from another country.
 The international payment portal, powered by Flywire, allows you to pay in foreign currencies by wire transfer, foreign credit/debit cards, and other international payment options.
 For more information, please see our International Payment Information page.

 Medical Disability Benefits

 If a student has a medical disability, financial assistance may be available from the local Office of Vocational Rehabilitation or Bureau of Visual Services.

 Contact your local Veterans Affairs office to discuss your options and complete an application for educational benefits.
 The VA will issue you a Certificate of Eligibility, which you must take to UT's Registrar's Office.
 Once you are enrolled in classes, UT will certify your attendance with the VA.
 Benefits payable directly to The University are treated as a method of payment and will be credited to your UT student account once payment is received by the Bursar's Office.

 Tuition Exchange Program

-UT participates in the Tuition Exchange, Inc., program, which is a reciprocal scholarship program for children and other family members of faculty and staff employed at more than 530 participating institutions.
+UT participates in the Tuition Exchange, Inc., program, which is a reciprocal scholarship program for children and other family members and staff employed at more than 530 participating institutions.